yeoldegrove/osism.github.io/docs/guides/deploy-guide/seed.md

 # Seed

 The seed node is used once for the initial bootstrap of the manager node.
+The seed node can also be used to initially create and prepare the configuration repository.
+The seed node is not the manager node itself.
 It is sufficient to use the local workstation.
 It doesn't have to be a dedicated system.
 The seed node is no longer needed in the further process.
 The seed node must be able to reach the manager node via SSH.
+It is important for the further process that no packages are installed manually on the manager.
+Especially not Docker.

 The use of Linux on the seed node is recommended.
 Other operating systems should also work without problems.
+It is assumed in this documentation that Ubuntu 22.04 is used on the seed node.

 ## Install required packages